Cornell University Library

 If you need assistance, contact the IT Service Desk.

 Summer College students will have access to computer labs located around the campus, including on North Campus near your living quarters.
-The computer labs are heavily used by students who do not own computers, as well as by students who do have them but need to check e-mail or work on academic assignments while they are on central campus.
+The computer labs are heavily used by students who do not own computers, as well as by students who do have them but need to check e-mail or work on academic assignments while they are on Central Campus.

 There are four general computer labs to which all Summer College students will have access.
 Two of these labs are on North Campus near your living quarters.

 The labs function on a first-come, first-served basis.
-They have a variety of software, Windows and Macintosh computers, and networked laser printers (see Net-Print below).
+They have a variety of software, Windows and Mac computers, and networked laser printers (see Net-Print below).
 Generally, each lab has between 20 and 25 computers.

 Please note that you will not have access to computer labs after Summer College's nightly check-in.